Byout Renovations. The quality of work you need

 Habitable basement space generally needs enough ceiling height to meet the Ontario Building Code for living areas.
 A figure homeowners often hear is about 1.95 metres (roughly 6 feet 5 inches) for habitable space, but your designer confirms what applies to your exact layout.
 In practice, many Niagara basements need careful planning around ducts, beams, and drains so finished ceilings still qualify.
 If your ceiling is tight, your designer and contractor need to solve that before you price finishes, not after drywall is up.

 Any bedroom in a basement suite almost always needs an egress window (or compliant door) that meets size, clearance, and often window well rules so someone can escape in an emergency.
+Ontario Building Code egress window requirements for basements typically call for a minimum unobstructed opening, a maximum sill height, and a well large enough to step into and away from the opening.
 That usually means cutting concrete, proper drainage, structural headers, and finishes that pass inspection.
 Egress is one of the most common places DIY or informal suites fail when the city reviews the project.

-Between the main home and a secondary suite, the Building Code typically requires fire rated assemblies (walls, floors, doors), smoke seals, and interconnected smoke and carbon monoxide alarms in the right locations.
+Between the main home and a secondary suite, the Ontario Building Code typically requires fire rated assemblies (walls, floors, doors), smoke seals, and interconnected smoke and carbon monoxide alarms in the right locations.
+Fire separation for a basement apartment is not standard drywall.
+It requires specific layered assemblies (for example rated gypsum over rated framing with taped joints) plus details at penetrations, duct work, and the common stair.
 You may also need separation of HVAC systems or fire dampers so smoke cannot move freely between units.
-Your municipality’s chief building official reviews this against the approved drawings.
+Your municipality’s chief building official reviews all of this against the approved drawings.

 Services, parking, and municipal bylaws